ghc-proposals/ghc-proposals/proposals/0000-unlifted-data.rst

    Z :: Nat
    S :: !Nat -> Nat

-Now for the rest of this proposal, we assume that the plan outlined in `#16970
-<https://gitlab.haskell.org/ghc/ghc/issues/16970>`_ has landed, in particular
-for its operational consequence that strict constructor fields always contain tagged pointers (meaning their tag is never zero, like for thunks).

 This is attractive in the following example involving a binary tree data
 structure: